 Roundworm is a human parasite found in the:

-A roundworm called Ascaris lumbricoides infects a person’s small intestine and acts as a parasite, getting nutrients from its host’s intestinal tract.
+A Roundworm (called Ascaris lumbricoides) is a human parasite found in the Small intestine.
+It infects a human’s small intestine and acts as a parasite, getting nutrients from its host’s intestinal tract.

 - Question 33 of 50

 Who introduced the use of artificial heart for surgery?